paixaop/node-sodium/docs/utilities_and_random_low_level_api.md

     // example of calling crypto_box_keypair
     var version = sodium.sodium_version_string();

-    // example of accessing a constant
-    var num = sodium.randombytes_random();
+    // getting a random number using libsodium PRNG var num = sodium.randombytes_random();

 ## Version Functions
+Report the version fo the Libsodium library

 ### sodium_version_string ( )
+Get full version number of libsodium compiled with which node-sodium was compiled

 Returns:

   * String with full lib sodium version.
-Example `1.0.2`
+Example `0.4.5`

 ### sodium_library_version_minor ( )
+Get the minor version number of libsodium with which node-sodium was compiled.
+If the full version string is `0.4.5` this function will return `5`.

 Returns:

   * Number of minor lib sodium version

 ### sodium_library_version_major ( )
+Get the major version number of libsodium with which node-sodium was compiled.
+If the full version string is `0.4.5` this function will return `4`.

 Returns: